batteries76/switch-maven/node/content/03-node-forms-extended.md

 We are yet to create a DB, so this relationship is just a wishlist for us at the moment, and we will be talking a lot more about this when we have a DB.
 But we have made a GET request, and we are currently making a POST request via this form, and so we need to start thinking in these terms now, even if it is a little confusing.

 As you can see, it's a convention, a paradigm, and so it's something to be aimed at, but it is not strictly enforced.
-But it is strongly recommended that you follow this unless you have a very good reason not to.
+It is strongly recommended that you follow this unless you have a very good reason not to.
 You will get used to this as we work through things over the coming days.

 ### Hang on though, API?
 API is Application Programming Interface, which is a slightly jargony way of saying that it's a digital place that you can get things from.
 As a result, this broad definition covers pretty much anything on the internet, and you will hear the same concept used in a variety of circumstances.
 In a more narrow version though, it's what we are building.
-We are making an API, and someone could some to our API, hit our routes, and get something in return.
+We are making an API, and someone could come to our API, hit our routes, and get something in return.
 And when we make this API, we will be following convention and making it in a RESTful manner.

 ### Back to the form..